Ricky Brown

-Richard Gerald Brown (born December 27, 1983) is a former American football linebacker and currently the Special Teams coordinator and defensive assistant for Tulsa.
-Brown played 7 seasons in the NFL, the bulk of his year spent with the Oakland Raiders.
-He played college football at Boston College.
+Richard Gerald Brown (born December 27, 1983) is an American former professional football player who was a linebacker in the National Football League (NFL), primarily for the Oakland Raiders.
+He is currently the Special Teams Coordinator and Outside Linebackers Coach for Navy.
+He played college football for the Boston College Eagles.

-Early years
+Early life

 Brown played football for Cincinnati Elder High School, where he played safety.
 Brown also ran track.
 Brown went on to win the 100m, 200m and 400m Greater Catholic League track titles in 2002.

 College career

 Brown played college football at Boston College, where he played Linebacker.
 During his freshman year, 2002, Brown was a member of The Sporting News Big East All-Rookie Team.
 In 2005, Brown was a member of the ACC All-Academic Team.
 He was the winner of the 2005 Scanlan Award, an award given by the Boston College Varsity Club Award to the senior football player outstanding in scholarship, leadership, and athletic ability.